RealizingFutures/ThanksgivingArimaApp/README.md

-# Thanksgiving Dinner Cost Forecaser App Using ARIMA
+# Thanksgiving Dinner Cost Forecaster App Using ARIMA
 An app in Shiny that allows the user to forecast the cost of Thanksgiving Dinner using the ARIMA method.